abshir191/multinational-retail-data-centralisation-Project/README.md

 ## License
-See LICENSE for more information
+See LICENSE for more information.